Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-Once we update $H^{i}$, we construct $T^{i+1}$ by scanning $T^{i}$ again and replacing the LMS substrings with their associated values in $H^{i}$.
-If $T^{i+1}$ has length $k$ (the number of strings in $\mathcal{T}$), then we stop the parsing phase as all the strings in $\mathcal{T}$ are now compressed to one symbol.
-An example of the parsing step is depicted in Figure~\ref{fig:1}.
+The final step of iteration $i$ during the parsing phase is to create the text $T^{i+1}$.
+For this purpose, we produce a new dictionary $D^{i}$ containing the strings in $\mathcal{F}^{i}$ (i.e., the parsing phrases) as keys.
+The value associated with each key is its LMS order in \exppset.
+We construct $T^{i+1}$ by running LMS parsing over $T^{i}$ again to replace the phrases with their associated values in $D^{i}$.
+If $T^{i+1}$ has length $k$ (the number of strings in $\mathcal{T}$), we stop the parsing phase as all the strings in $\mathcal{T}$ are now compressed to one symbol.